uviclibraries/tableau/connecting-to-data.md

 ---
 layout: default
-title: Activity 1
+title: 1-Connecting to Data
 nav_order: 2
 parent: Workshop Activities
 ---

-# Activity 1 - Connecting to Data
+# Connecting to Data

 if you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!